RangerMauve/multi-hyperdrive/README.md

 This metadata doesn't get merged among peers yet.

 Another useful property is `stat.mount` which contains `{key, version, hash}` for the hyperdrive mounted there.

+As well, specific to `multi-hyperdrive` is `stat.drive` which is a reference to the hyperdrive that was determined to contain the latest version of this path.

 ### multi.lstat (path, opts, cb)